 Your MOT test will cover fluids like screen wash, so be sure to top it up.

 Your car will need sufficient oil in its engine to pass the exhaust emissions test too.
 With your car parked on an even surface, pull out the oil dipstick and wipe it clean.
 Insert it back in for a minute and remove it, checking the level is between the MIN and MAX marks on the dipstick.

 Your tester will also need to conduct emissions tests, so make sure you have enough fuel in the tank as well.

-While going through this MOT checklist, it’s also a good idea to top up other important fluids too, like brake fluid, coolant, and power steering fluid.
+While going through this pre-MOT checklist, it’s also a good idea to top up other important fluids too, like engine coolant.

 Steering and suspension

 The same DVSA statistics show 18% of cars failed due to suspension issues like a leaking shock absorber or snapped coil spring.
 It’s not easy to spot these parked, so while driving, listen out for any unusual noises or peculiar driving characteristics when cornering or braking.